 Funding research to improve the health of the public and reduce inequalities.
 Research aims to generate evidence to inform delivery of non-NHS interventions and test practical interventions.

 Funding research around the day-to-day practice of health and social care staff.
 The programme funds studies that aim to increase the effectiveness of services, provide value for money and benefit patients and the public.
 Its Research for Social Care call funds studies to improve, expand and strengthen the delivery of social care.

 A partnership between nine leading academic centres for primary care research in England.
 The school brings together academics and practitioners to collaborate on primary care studies.

 School for Public Health Research

-A partnership between eight leading academic centres in applied public health research.
+A partnership between nine leading academic centres in applied public health research.
 The centre supports research to improve the health of the population, which can aid policymakers and practitioners.

 School for Social Care Research

 A partnership between seven universities conducting research in adult social care.
 The school aims to develop the evidence base to inform and improve adult social care practice in England.